 On Wednesday, 23 January, during its extraordinary sitting, the Saeima gave a vote of confidence to the new Cabinet of Ministers headed by Prime Minister Krišjānis Kariņš.

 On Monday 17 December, the Prime Minister Māris Kučinskis attended the meeting of the Baltic Council of Ministers (BCM) in Vilnius.

 On Thursday 13 December, Prime Minister Māris Kučinskis attended the meeting of the European Council in Brussels.
 The Prime Minister and the rest of the EU heads of state and government discussed the prolongation of existing sanctions against Russia and its aggression in the Azov Sea.

-On Friday 19 October, Prime Minister Māris Kučinskis participated in the 12th Asia-Europe (ASEM) Summit in Brussels.
+On Friday 14 December, the Prime Minister Māris Kučinskis continued the work of the European Council and attended the Euro Summit in Brussels.

 On Thursday 13 December, Prime Minister Māris Kučinskis participated in the European Council in Brussels.
 The Prime Minister and the rest of the EU heads of state and government discussed the multi-annual financial framework for 2021 - 2027.